jefferis/gold_trainingsubset_79_all/README.md

 ## License

-Please note that these data are unpublished outputs of the BigNeuron project and should be treated as such.
+Please note that these data are unpublished, in-progress outputs of the BigNeuron project and should be treated as such.
 Please see [BigNeuron wiki](https://github.com/BigNeuron/docs/wiki/Neuron-Annotation-Data) for further details.

 The use of these data presented here is constrained by the Rules to Participate